 Starting in the lovely city of Liverpool, we grabbed our keys to the car and headed straight over to meet this guru.
 It was Jim Chapman, who swished up in his fancy Jag.
 After a good few reassurances from Jim and a promise that he wouldn’t let us run out of electricity, we were headed on our way.

-This was the start of our electric road trip, which you can see, in all its glory, in this video below.
+This was the start of our electric road trip!

 Anyway, enough rambling!
 As you know, we’re total electric car novices and so we had so many misconceptions about how our road trip with EDF Energy would be.
 This is why I wanted to share exactly what surprised us, what to expect… and most importantly, what not to expect.